 Vi Lyles

-Vi Lyles announced on May 8, 2026 that she will resign as Charlotte mayor effective June 30, 2026, ending a tenure that began in 2017.
-By her last day she will be the city’s second-longest-serving mayor.
-She was elected to a fifth two-year term in November 2025 and is stepping down with roughly 18 months remaining in that term.
+Vi Lyles resigned as Charlotte mayor effective June 30, 2026, ending a tenure that began in 2017 and made her the city’s second-longest-serving mayor.
+She announced the decision on May 7, 2026, four months after being elected to a fifth two-year term, and stepped down with roughly 18 months remaining in that term.

 Under her leadership, Charlotte passed the November 2025 transit referendum, formed the Mecklenburg-Pineville Transit Authority, and began the FY2027 budget process with PAVE Act revenue adding roughly $100 million per year for transportation.
 Lyles also navigated the city through a transit safety crisis following the killing of Iryna Zarutska on the Blue Line, a housing bond debate where council rejected staff’s $50 million proposal, and a CMPD staffing discussion that produced a National Guard request from the police union.